mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 end
 ```

-and then change how we add the field to the sub tree:
+and then change how we add the field to the subtree:

 ```lua
 if opcode_name == "OP_QUERY" then